-Employment of third country nationals require a procedure of authorization, launched by the employer while the potential foreign worker is still outside Hungary, for one year.
-The process for prolongation is almost identical.
-Article 7 of Act IV of 1991, on employment and benefits for unemployed persons, allows the Minister of Employment to specify, year by year, the highest number of foreigners to be employed in individual occupations.
-A third country national can also be self-employed in case of holding a long-term visa for the purpose of gainful employment (Act II of 2007, Art.
+Employment of third country nationals requires the procedure of authorisation, launched by the employer while the potential foreign worker is still outside Hungary.
+Permits are issued for one year and after they expire the process for prolongation is almost identical.
+Article 7 of Act IV of 1991, on employment and benefits for unemployed persons, allows the Minister of Employment to specify, year by year, the number of foreigners who may be employed in individual occupations.
+A third country national can also be self-employed if holding a long-term visa for the purpose of gainful employment (Act II of 2007, Art.
 20(1)).
-There is no active highly skilled workers program in Hungary.
+There is no active highly skilled workers programme in Hungary.